 Landscaping with Canna lilies

-Numerous types of Canna lilies in the plant world.
+There are many types of Canna lilies in the plant world.
 The most common ones are in the photo below.

 Top left – Yellow flowering canna lily Jamboree.
 Top right – Red flowering Canna Firebird.